Germany signals it will stick with NATO drone plan

 "We will now look at the consequences of the Euro Hawk decision on the AGS," the minister said.

-The German parliament's budget committee gave its approval last year to a 483 million euro (411.8 million pounds) contribution to the NATO drone project.
+The German parliament's budget committee gave its approval last year to a 483 million euro ($630 million) contribution to the NATO drone project.